 PCCM and CCM fellows will rotate through the SICU.
 Both PCCM and CCM fellows are integrated into the rotation and act in the capacity of a SICU fellow during this rotation under the supervision of the surgical and anesthesia critical care attendings.
 This rotation allows for broad multidisciplinary training in critical care medicine by providing exposure to critical care management in trauma and post-operative patients.

 PCCM fellows rotate through the John Cochran VA during their first year.
-The VA medical center (VAMC) is located less than three miles away from the primary teaching hospital, Barnes-Jewish Hospital (BJH).
+The VA is located less than three miles away from the primary teaching hospital, Barnes-Jewish Hospital (BJH).
 Fellows at the VA round in the MICU with the critical care attending and ICU hospitalist team.
-During this rotation, fellows also spend time with the pulmonary consultation service at the VAMC, which provides exposure to inpatient and outpatient consultations, pulmonary function testing and pulmonary rehabilitation.
+During this rotation, fellows also spend time with the pulmonary consultation service at the VA, which provides exposure to inpatient and outpatient consultations, pulmonary function testing and pulmonary rehabilitation.